 After that gorilla experience, come back to your forest cabin for another royal treatment.
-Spend another night or two before heading back to the city; the views around Bwindi are worth a relaxing getaway and the executive remote lodge ambience are quite rejuvenating.
+Spend another night or two before heading back to the city; the views around Bwindi are worth a relaxing getaway and the executive remote lodge ambiance is quite rejuvenating.

 Locking eyes with this giant ape will leave you forever connected.

-The Gorilla & Chimpanzee Habituation Adventure can last anywhere from eight (8) to twelve (12) days, or even more.
-Walking with the great apes of Uganda requires a calm, patient and cognitive demeanor to capture unforgettable experiences.
+The Gorilla and chimpanzee Habituation Adventure can last anywhere from eight (8) to twelve (12) days or even more.
+Walking with the great apes of Uganda requires a calm, patient, and cognitive demeanor to capture unforgettable experiences.

 That means planning a stressful itinerary with layback time in well-selected safari camps.
-You will need a tour manager that understands operating such an once-in-a-lifetime experience.
-Such is safari vacations and travel services.
+You will need a tour manager that understands operating such a once-in-a-lifetime experience.
+Such as safari vacations and travel services.

-Whichever route suits you’re panning, the gorilla & chimpanzee habituation experience in Uganda is epic and should be on every adventure traveler’s bucket list this year.
+Whichever route suits you, the gorilla & chimpanzee habituation experience in Uganda is epic and should be on every adventure traveler’s bucket list this year.

 Since it’s a tailor-made private expedition in a tropical-weather destination, you can join the adventure to walk with the great apes of Uganda all year round.
 However, most travelers would rather avoid the heavy rains of the wet seasons in March-May and September-November.